 * * *

-This replaces the Country Specific Information for Croatia dated April 24, 2012, to update information on Victims of Crime, Recreational Boating, Climbing and Hiking, and Traffic Safety and Road Conditions.
+This replaces the Country Specific Information for Croatia dated January 2013, to update the Country Description and information on Entry/Exit Requirements for U.S. Citizens, and Traffic Safety and Road Conditions.